mille055/AIPI590-XAI/Assignments/MRIseries/README.md

 For the Grad-CAM and LIME images, we can see that the regions contributing to the prediciton correspond to the left kidney and some lesions in the liver:
 ![img](app/assets/lime_gc_example_correlation.png)

 For the next example, we have a t2 image which is correctly predicted.
 The Grad-CAM image appears to attend to the text annotation in the top left of the image.
+Note that this annotation was not present on the original training dataset is present after processing the series by the classifier.
 ![img](app/assets/t2_prediction_image.png)
 ![img](app/assets/lime_gc_example_t2_marker.png)